 A SPECIAL ENVIRONMENT.

-Famous for its imperial palaces and historical charm on the one hand - but also known for its modern scene culture and diverse leisure activities: The imperial city of Vienna and its surroundings inspire residents and visitors alike with a high quality of life and impressive cultural offerings.
+Famous for imperial palaces and historic charm on the one hand - but also known for modern scene culture and a variety of leisure activities on the other hand: The imperial city of Vienna and its surroundings inspire residents and visitors alike with a high quality of life and impressive cultural offerings.

 The location of the hotel offers the best connection to public transport: